Ropelength Criticality: Length-critical curves with an upper bound on curvature

 For $\snorm V>1$, we cannot use this $\phi$ to balance the whole circle, but we do have $\phi>0$ on an arc of more than half the circle, centered at the point where $T=-V$; at its endpoints $\phi=0$ but $\phi'\ne0$.
 Congruent such arcs can be joined end-to-end in a $C^1$ fashion such that $V$ remains constant at each junction point while $N$ flips sign.
 (See Figure~\ref{fig:nonc2arcs}.)
 We call an infinite such concatenation a \demph{wave}.
 A wave is embedded if and only if the turning angle of each piece is less than $\nicefrac{5\pi}3$, that is, if and only if $\snorm V>\nicefrac{2}{\sqrt3}$.
-(Of course, waves with smaller $V$ do have embedded subarcs.)
+(The borderline case corresponds to two rows of the hexagonal circle packing.)

-\begin{theorem} Suppose $L$ is an embedded connected curve, nicely balanced by kink force alone (for fixed endpoints with fixed tangents).
+\begin{theorem} Suppose $L$ is an embedded connected curve, nicely balanced by kink measure alone (for fixed endpoints with fixed tangents).
 If $L$ has any point of nonzero torsion, then as we have seen, it is a subarc of some supercoiled helix (for instance a helix of torsion less than~$1$).
 Otherwise $L$ is either a straight segment (possibly joined to circular arcs at each end), a circle (or arc thereof), or a subarc of some wave. \end{theorem}

 \begin{proof} We have already treated the case of nonzero torsion, so we may assume $c=0$.
 Thus the curve is made up of straight segments and unit circular arcs.
 At any junction between two pieces we have $\phi=0$, and by Corollary~\ref{cor:kinkjunction} we have $\phi'=0$ unless $N$ flips sign.